LarsHenrikNelson/ClampSuite/docs/source/analysis_methods/filtering.rst

 ~~~~~~~~~~~~~~~~
 The other filters are primarily moving window filters that are not frequency based like
 the FIR and minimal-phase filters.
 These filters tend distort the signal when filtering the
 signal heavily.
-I included these filters mainly to compare to the other filers.
+I included these filters mainly to compare to the other filters.
 The
 median filter only needs the order input, and the ewma, ewma_a, and savgol filters needs
 both the order and polyorder/sum proportion specified.
 For these filters the larger the
 order the more the signal is filtered and the more potentialfor artifacts.
 And order of